eduardomacetas/GithubTutorial/README.md

 #while Private Repositories are only accessible to you, and people you share them with.
 #Your account must be on a paid plan to create a private repository.
 ```

+Congratulations you created your first repository :blush: :tada: :tada:

 You can use the [editor on GitHub](https://github.com/eduardomacetas/GithubTutorial/edit/master/README.md) to maintain and preview the content for your website in Markdown files.